 Dear Collaborators,

-Solar activity continues at a low level.
-The largest
+Solar activity has remained at a persistent low level.
+The largest flare of

 See http://www.SolarMonitor.org for images and